evanthebouncy/evanthebouncy.github.io/index.md

 I develop program synthesis (code generation) algorithms that ground human instructions as codes[^1], in a way a programmer would.
 A human programmer does much more than translating comments into Python.
 Given an instruction (stated in language, examples, or drawings), a human programmer can infer latent goals, generate code appropriate for the current situation, and interact to repair misunderstandings and overcome implementation difficulties.

 My work studies **natural programs** — instructions given to a person to carry out a task on a computer (e.g. modifying a 3D scene or writing code).
 I curate datasets of natural programs, and build program synthesis algorithms inspired by cognitive science to interpret these natural programs.
 Specifically, I work on program synthesis, computational pragmatics, and grounded semantics of natural language.
-I collaborate with researchers from cognitive science, programming languages, computer graphics, and human-computer interactions.
+I collaborate with researchers from cogsci, nlp, pl, grahpics, and hci.

 I believe quality research is a consequence of a good "party" -- in a sense of a good team 👥, and a good time 🎉.
  <!-- I rely heavily on [my collaborators](/collaborators/) for their expertise, guidance, and encouragement.  -->